Riverside Historic District (Riverside, Illinois): History

 According to "Riverside in 1871 With a Description of its Improvements", a booklet by The Riverside Improvement Company, The Riverside Improvement Company was established in April, 1869 to build a charming, modern suburban neighborhood called "Riverside".
 About nine miles from Chicago, Riverside covers about 1,600 acres of land along the Des Plaines River.
 Frederick Law Olmsted, designer of Central Park, New York City, furnished the plans for Riverside.
 Throughout the village, winding roads and green areas along the river create a park-like setting.
 Walter Creese called it "The Greatest American Suburb".

 The Water Tower in Riverside was designed by Jenney, Schermerhorn & Bogart, Architects and Engineers.
 Like the Water Tower in Chicago, the Riverside Water Tower is a well-known landmark in the area.
 It is both a water tank and a decorative element in the village-scape.

 The Riverside district includes the streets, parkways, parklands, and historic gas street lighting in the area bounded by 26th St., Harlem and Ogden Aves., the Des Plaines River, and Forbes Rd.
 Also included are the many homes and estates designed by architects such as Frank Lloyd Wright, Daniel Burnham, Louis Sullivan, William Le Baron Jenney, Frederick Clarke Withers, and Calvert Vaux.
 Several homes, such as the F. F. Tomek House and the Coonley House, have individually received National Historic Landmark status.

-All but about 100 acre of the village was designated a National Historic Landmark in 1970.
+All but about 100 acre of the village was designated a National Historic Landmark district in 1970.
+The designation was expanded in 2023 to cover the rest of the village.
+A plaque memorializing the village was installed in 2025.